-Learn five potential reasons why your air vents may be pumping hot or warm air and what you can do to address the problem.
+Learn five potential reasons why your air vents may be blowing hot or warm air and what you can do to address the problem.

 1. Malfunctioning Compressor